jeremygray/pyfilesec/demos/readme.txt

 The examples in this directory are intended to be run from the command line from within this directory (demos/):

+Python:
-Example 1 illustrates how to use pyFileSec functions from with a python script.
+The file python_example.py illustrates how to use pyFileSec functions from with a python script.
 To run the example, just type:

-    % python example_1.py
+    % python python_example.py

+Command-line:
-Example 2 illustrates how to use pyFileSec functions from the command line.
+The file sh_example.sh illustrates how to use pyFileSec functions from the command line.

-    % sh example_2.sh
+    % sh sh_ example.sh

 The same syntax is used to call pyFileSec from within another program that can make shell calls.
 For example, E-Prime can using the function Shell().